-And the Jebusite, and the Amorite, and the Girgasite,...
+And the whole earth was of one language, and of one speech....
 This passage belongs to the primeval history section (Genesis 1-11) which establishes universal truths about God, humanity, sin, and divine purposes before focusing on Abraham and Israel.
 These chapters answer fundamental questions about human origins, the spread of wickedness, God's judgment, and the preservation of a righteous remnant.